krgamestudios/Toy/README.md

 Supported platforms are: `linux-latest`, `windows-latest`, `macos-latest`, using [GitHub's standard runners](https://docs.github.com/en/actions/using-github-hosted-runners/using-github-hosted-runners/about-github-hosted-runners#standard-github-hosted-runners-for-public-repositories).

+Support for NetBSD is present, but not guaranteed.

 To build the shared library, run `make source`.
 To build the shared library and repl, run `make repl`.
 To build and run the test suites, run `make tests` (`make tests-gdb` and `make tests-valgrind` options are also available).